Ohio Sues 5 Major Drug Companies For 'Fueling Opioid Epidemic'

 And that crisis shows few signs of ebbing soon.

 As All Things Considered notes, the state of Ohio estimates some 200,000 people within its borders are addicted to opioids — a number roughly the same as Akron's entire population.
-And Ohio Public Radio's Jo Ingles reports for our Newscast unit that Ohio led the nation in opioid overdose deaths in 2014 and 2015.

 In his release Wednesday, DeWine says he filed the suit in Ross County for a reason: "Southern Ohio was likely the hardest hit area in the nation by the opioid epidemic."